 "The preamp performance is even higher still, breaking and shattering any expectation one would have in a lab instrument let alone a consumer hi-fi."

-"It goes without saying that the Benchmark HPA4 garners my strongest recommendation for a headphone amplifier and preamplifier.
-It doesn't get better than this folks."
+"It goes without saying that the Benchmark HPA4 garners my strongest recommendation for a headphone amplifier and preamplifier."

 - Amir Majidimehr, Audio Science Review